 Fields are the way you define how an entry of a given data type should be described.
 Effectively, this is where you save the data of a given entry.

-For instance, a 'car' (that has the type 'car', as defined above), will have a 'brand', a 'mileage', a 'color', a 'picture', etc. Defining these fields will let you save the right data at the right place, and display it in your application.
+For instance, a 'car' (that has the type 'car', as defined above), will have fields like a 'brand', a 'mileage', a 'color', a 'picture', etc. Defining these fields will let you save the right data at the right place, and display it in your application.

 When you create a field on a data type (the User Interface to do this will be covered later in this chapter), you have to pick a type for the that field.
 Most fields will use one of the Bubble-built-in field types:

 text: used to represent a text (a chain of characters)

 number: used to represent a number, with our without decimals

 yes/no: used to represent a value that is yes, or no (boolean in traditional programming languages)